 NOTE OF CAUTION: A Veterinarian should be involved in the diagnosis and maintenance of feline diabetes.
 Your Veterinarian should be informed of all natural methods you want to use on your diabetic cat to avoid complications like drug interactions or for dosage recommendations, etc.

-Natural Support of Feline Diabetes
+Natural Support for Feline Diabetes

 Exercise – Simple, consistent exercise will reduce insulin requirements.
 It also helps to prevent secondary conditions related to feline diabetes.